bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 * Set up continuous login between a BigCommerce store and another application
 * Enable alternative login methods (ex. phone number and SMS password)

-Storefront customers are logged in using the access point URL `/login/token/{token}`.
-The `{token}` must be a JSON Web Token (JWT) containing parameters for the customer login request signed by your application’s OAuth client secret.
-For more information on the OAuth protocol, see [OAuth](https://oauth.net/2/).
+Storefront customers are signed in using the access point URL `/login/token/{token}`.
+The `{token}` must be a JSON Web Token (JWT) containing parameters for the customer login request signed by your app-level API account's client secret.

 JWT is an industry standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for securely transmitting information between two parties.
 A JWT is a sequence of base64url-encoded strings separated by dots (` . `).
 The sections include the header, payload, and signature.
 For more details, see [Introduction to JSON Web Tokens](https://jwt.io/introduction/).